Scoping the Development of Implementing an Undergraduate Operating Department Practitioners Buddy Scheme

 Dr Hazel A Smith is the Associate Professor of Maternal and Child Health Research at Staffordshire University and also Deputy Reseaerch Lead for the Centre for NMAHP Research and Education Excellence (CeNREE) at University Hospitals of North Midlands NHS Trust.

-Olutayo Issac Olukun, Staffordshire University
+Olutayo Isaac Olukun, Staffordshire University

 Olutayo Isaac Olukun is a Bsc student in Operating Department Practice, Staffordshire University.
 Olutayo is currently studying his degree with a keen interested in ODP research.